Value 3B: Follow the Blue Raven Six-Step Problem Solving Approach

 Finally, you need to compare the two and understand where you are falling short.

 Evaluating the results of any initiative helps us determine if we got the solution right.
-Sustaining impact over time means we cannot afford to ‘forget’ or lose ground on an issue that we’ve solved in the past.
-Standard procedures, huddles, metrics and goals, and other tools are helpful here.
-Above all else, everybody must play a part in the problem-solving process.
-Solving problems isn’t up to the management team but rather a collective effort to implement creative and lasting solutions to complex problems.
+Sustaining impact over time means we cannot afford to ‘forget’ or lose ground on an issue we have solved in the past.
+Standard procedures, team huddles, metrics and goals, and other tools are helpful here.
+Above all, everybody must play a part in the problem-solving process.
+Solving problems is not up to the management team but rather a collective effort to implement creative and lasting solutions to complex problems.

-When a unique problem arises that may not have a typical process the six-step problem solving approach is used to solve those unique situations.
+When a unique problem arises that may not have a typical process, the six-step problem solving approach is used to solve those unique situations.

 We are always trying new things here at the ‘ol Raven and when a new problem shows up, we always follow the problem-solving approach because it works.

 We in customer ops are asked to break down things as much as we can before we get the process messy.
 We use this step every day.
-Literally EVERYDAY.
+Literally EVERY DAY.